Sasanian defense lines: South-east Caspian

 For the defense of the Central Asian border, a different strategy was needed: the maximum concentration of forces in large strongholds, with Marv as the outer bulwark, backed by Nishapur.
 The defense line was based on a three-tier system that allowed the enemy to penetrate deep into the Sasanian territories and to be channeled into designated kill zones between the tiers of forts.
-The mobile aswaran cavalry would then carry out counter-attacks from strategically positioned bases, notably Nev-Shapur (Nishabur).
+The mobile aswaran cavalry would then carry out counter-attacks from strategically positioned bases, notably Nev-Shapur (Nishapur).
 Kaveh Farrokh likens the strategy to the Central Asian tactic of Parthian shot—a feigned retreat followed by a counter-attack.

 Great Wall of Gorgan

 The Great Wall of Gorgan (or simply the Gorgan Wall) was located in north of the Gorgan River in Hyrcania, at a geographic narrowing between the Caspian Sea and the mountains of northeastern Persia.
 It is widely attributed to Khosrow I, though it may date back to the Parthian period.
-It was on the nomadic route from the northern steppes to the Gorgan Plain and the Persian heartland, probably protecting the empire from the peoples to the north, in particular, the Hephtalites.
+It was on the nomadic route from the northern steppes to the Gorgan Plain and the Persian heartland, probably protecting the empire from the peoples to the north, in particular, the Hephthalites.

 The defensive line was 195 km long and 6–10 m wide, featuring over 30 fortresses spaced at intervals of between 10 and 50 km.
 It is described as "amongst the most ambitious and sophisticated frontier walls" ever built in the world, and the most important fortification in Persia.
 The garrison size for the wall is estimated to be 30,000 strong.

 Wall of Tammisha

-The Wall of Tammisha (also Tammishe), with a length of around 11 km, was stretched from the Gorgan Bay to the Alborz mountains, in particular, the ruined town of Tammisha at the foot of the mountains.
+The Wall of Tammisha (also Tammishe), with a length of around 11 km, stretched from the Gorgan Bay to the Alborz mountains, in particular, the ruined town of Tammisha at the foot of the mountains.
 There is another fortified wall 22 km to the west running parallel to the mentioned wall, between modern cities of Bandar-e Gaz and Behshahr.

 The Wall of Tammisha is considered to be the second line of defence after the Gorgan Wall.